What is a Limited Partnership: Everything You Need to Know

 In estate planning where the general partner is a parent who owns real estate, and the limited partners are the heirs of the general partner.
 In this scenario, the limited partnership might be referred to as a "family limited partnership" for obvious reasons.
 Generally, this option is preferred when the limited partners do not wish a property to be sold after the death of the general partner or parent.

 If you need help with a limited partnership, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Menlo Ventures, and Airbnb.